Ducks vs. Bruins Player Props Betting Odds

 David Pastrnak Props

-David Pastrnak is one of Boston's top contributors (eight total points), having collected five goals and three assists.
+Pastrnak is one of Boston's top contributors (eight total points), having amassed five goals and three assists.

 Pastrnak Recent Games